Data Access Management > Data access policies > Prerequisites for pushdown enforcement

 To grant privileges on an object in Amazon Redshift, you must meet one of the following criteria:

-For more information about configuring connection properties to connect to Amazon Redshift, see Connect to Amazon Redshift.
+For more information about configuring connection properties for Amazon Redshift, see Connect to Amazon Redshift.

 For more information about adding properties to the Data Access Management Agent service, see Data Access Management Agent service properties.